https://www.thewomens.org.au/patients-visitors/pec-week-23

-By now, you will probably have had your Booking-In appointment with the hospital.
+By now, you’ve probably had your Booking-In appointment at the hospital.

-This week’s information is all about topics that you may want to consider now and throughout your pregnancy.
+This week, we’re discussing topics you should consider both now and throughout your pregnancy.

 Part 1: Emotional ‘ups and downs’